benadamstyles/pure-render-prop-component/README.md

 **But there is a big problem waiting to happen.** Our `currentTimeCallback` doesn’t just depend on the `currentTime` argument passed down from our `CurrentTime` component.
 It also renders `App`’s `props.pageTitle`.
 But with the above setup, when `pageTitle` changes, `currentTimeCallback` will not re-render.
 It will show **the old `pageTitle`**.

-I struggled with this problem, trying all sorts of horrible hacks, until I came across [this Github issue on the React repo](https://github.com/facebook/react/issues/4136), and the [suggestion](https://github.com/facebook/react/issues/4136#issuecomment-112168425) by a React developer of a possible solution. `pure-render-callback-component` is my implementation of that solution.
+I struggled with this problem, trying all sorts of horrible hacks, until I came across [this Github issue on the React repo](https://github.com/facebook/react/issues/4136), and the [suggestion](https://github.com/facebook/react/issues/4136#issuecomment-112168425) by a React developer of a possible solution. `PureRenderCallbackComponent` is my implementation of that solution.

 ## Usage